 - (1) Goods and services may only be procured by way of - - (a) petty cash purchases in terms of Council's Petty Cash Policy for procurement transactions with a value up to R2 000 (Incl.
+VAT);

-VAT); - (b) written quotations for procurement transactions of a value up to R10 000 inclusive of VAT ; - (c) formal written price quotations for procurement transactions of a value over R10 000 up to R200 000 (Incl.VAT); and - (d) a competitive bidding process for- - (i) procurement transactions with a value above of R200 000; and (ii) the procurement of long term contracts. - (2) The Accounting Officer may, in writing- - (a) lower, but not increase, the different threshold values specified in Sub-Section (1); or (b)
+(b) written quotations for procurement transactions of a value up to R10 000 inclusive of VAT ;

+(d)(c) a competitive bidding process for-

+procurement transactions with a value above of R3200 000; and (ii) the procurement of long term contracts.

+(2) The Accounting Officer may, in writing-
-direct that -

-- (i) written quotations be obtained for any specific procurement of a transaction value lower than R2 000 (Incl.VAT); ; - (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R10 000(Incl.VAT);; or
+- (a) lower, but not increase, the different threshold values specified in Sub-Section (1); or (b) direct that - - (i) formal written quotations be obtained for any specific procurement of a transaction value lower than R2 000 (Incl.VAT); ;

-- (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000(Incl.VAT);. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+- (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R10 000(Incl.VAT);; or - (iii)(ii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R3200 000(Incl.VAT);. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
 When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.